-Update: For a limited time, you can pick up a dry container for much less.
+Update: For a limited time, you can pick up a dry container for only $50.

 This is a common concern when buying a Vitamix machine.
 Do you really need the Vitamix dry container?
 The dry blades are shaped to push ingredients up, in order to minimize packing into the bottom corners.
 The dry container will fit any current Vitamix machine, including the “next generation” ones.
 (See this post for a comparison of the current models.)